Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 These remote power generating plants provide electricity for towns or mine sites and can vary in size from 1 MW to 50MW.

-Replacing the current diesel fuel supply with LNG is a cost effective, safe and clean option.
+Replacing the current diesel fuel supply with Liquid Natural Gas (LNG) is a cost effective, safe and clean option.

 Customers either replace existing diesel generators with gas generators or convert existing units to dual fuel.